 The chapter provides an overview of the empirical domain which forms the basis of this study.
 Further, a description is given of the empirical data that has been collected to answer the research questions.

-In this chapter you will describe the empirical data you have collected.
+In this chapter you will present the empirical data you have collected.
 Depending on the study conducted, this chapter can take many shapes and forms.
 It is important that you present the empirical data in a logical and factual way, without adding any personal viewpoints or values.
 This will later be done in the analysis chapter.
 It is important to clearly distinguish between collected empirical data and what will later be your analysis of the empirical data, i.e. your results.

 …description…